CubeAPM

 4. Coralogix Overview

-Known for
+Known For

-Coralogix is a log-centric observability platform built for engineering teams that require granular control over log routing, indexing, and storage costs.
+Coralogix is a full-stack observability platform built for engineering teams that require granular control over log routing, indexing, and storage costs.
 It’s especially popular in environments with large-scale log ingestion, CI/CD pipelines, or compliance-driven telemetry workflows, thanks to its stream-first architecture and archival flexibility.

 Standout Features